 Now, I’m human.
 So, now’s a good time to confess to my humanity.
-I said this isn’t a road map or your therapy.
+I said this isn’t a road map for your therapy.
 But, I’d be doing you and myself an injustice if I don’t admit that…I still reminisce.
 I still miss “moments”.
 I still miss being “held” and/or “longed for”.
 These moments of “reminiscing” come in waves.
-Once again, we’re human. and healing?
-It doesn’t happen overnight.
+Once again, we’re human.
+And healing?
+Well, it doesn’t happen overnight.
 But, you keep trying.
-You don’t numb the pain.
+Don’t numb the pain.
 When I find myself reminiscing, I allow the pain back in.
 I let it creep in…how I used to feel…how my previous relationships made me feel…and I remind myself…I will always be worth more than that.

 Single.
 I am single.
 I was never alone.
 I am not alone.
 And you aren’t either.
 Shift your perspective.
 I challenge you to shift your perspective today…and you remember you are justified in HOWEVER you feel at this moment.
 FEELING…is important.
 But, remember, those “feelings” are only temporary.
 You are a ball of wonderful, magical, marvelous, and incredible power.
 The moment you make the decision to own that…no one will take that away from you.
 Your singleness is not a time of…isolation…or depression.
 Your singleness is a time to celebrate, girl…your strength…your femininity, you SEXY-NESS…your power.
 Your singleness is your time to do everything YOU want to do…and how YOU want to do it.
 Have fun…read books…go to the movies….laugh after falling…cry while watching TV…and fall in love with all of your little quirks…or the odd mole on your thigh.
 These are all of the things…that my singleness in this short time so far has afforded me.
 And as I pray…to learn about myself…As I pray for my future “partner” (emphasis on partner.
 I said “partner”, not spouse, or boyfriend), my singleness becomes more and more purposeful…and exciting.

 I wake up each day, proud to be..independent.
-Proud to have my own money…and not having to relay on any to “take care of me”.
+Proud to have my own money…and not having to rely on anyone to “take care of me”.
 Proud to be free.
-Proud to recognize…that I’m not ready or mature enough to be with anyone else…Proud to recognize, however, that I deserve someone that WANTS to be with me.
+Proud to recognize…that I’m not ready or mature enough...or have healed enough... to be with anyone else…Proud to recognize... that I deserve someone that WANTS to be with me.
 Proud to be…me.
 And I still wake up some days…I look in the mirror..and some times, it’s still a struggle to see “me” for ME.
 But…it only takes a SHIFT to know…I am perfect…as the IMPERFECT me.